openshift/ci-docs/content/en/docs/architecture/ci-operator-internals/observer-pods.md

 ### Writing from scratch inside Step Registry
 Writing an observer as a step inside the registry looks almost like a regular test.

-Observer's definition file must have `-observer.yaml` suffix.
-This is how the configuration looks like:
+The Observer's definition file must have `-observer.yaml` suffix.
+The configuration looks like:
 {{< highlight yaml >}}
 observer:
   name: observer